-I bridge the study of international political economy, political sociology, and development.
-Using mixed-methods approaches, my research agenda investigates the relationship between the structure of host country elites and foreign capital inflows.
+I bridge the study of comparative political economy, political sociology, and development.
+Using mixed-methods approaches, my research agenda investigates the relationship between host country elites and foreign capital inflows.
 In particular, I examine the social foundations of foreign economic policies, analyzing oligarchs, non-elite coalitions, and political elites.
 Focusing on the Philippines and Southeast Asia more broadly, my research can be categorized in three distinct but interrelated themes: (1) Chinese capital in the developing world; (2) the developmental potential (or lack) of extractive industries; and (3) the political economy of colonialism.

 For general inquiries, please email me at email@example.com